shikokuchuo/mirai/README.md

 Through the `daemons()` interface, tasks may also be sent for computation to server processes on the network.

-Specify the ‘.url’ argument as the client network address e.g. ‘192.168.0.2’ and a port that is able to accept incoming connections, or use ‘0.0.0.0’ to listen on all interfaces on the host, for example:
+Specify as a character string the client network address and a port that is able to accept incoming connections, or use ‘0.0.0.0’ to listen on all interfaces on the host, for example:

 ``` r
 daemons(.url = "tcp://0.0.0.0:5555")